Perspective | The spy in your wallet: Credit cards have a privacy problem

 I recently used my credit card to buy a banana.
 Then I tried to figure out how my credit card let companies buy me.

 You might think my 29-cent swipe at Target would be just between me and my bank.
-Heavens no. My banana generated data that’s likely worth more than it is.
+Heavens, no. My banana generated data that’s probably worth more than the banana itself.
 It ended up with marketers, Target, Amazon, Google and hedge funds, to name a few.

 Instead, I asked insiders and privacy advocates to help identify the types of companies that had given themselves access to my swipe for purposes unrelated to payment and preventing fraud.
 “Where does it end?
 Nobody really knows,” says Ted Rossman, an analyst at comparison site CreditCards.com.